Arefinster/Web-scrapping-using-python/README.md

 data rows in list and the headers are combined to create the dataframe df.
 The queries are straight-forward and same as many other past exercises.

-### Answer to the questions in the Requirement section are addressed as bold in this font.
+### Answer to the questions in the Requirement section are addressed as bold as this font and can be found in the ipynb files.